Does PZ Myers glow in the dark? (Spiders and bunnys and oh my…)

 That’s a big load for one green bunny to carry.
 For my part, Alba seems more of a party trick than a catalyst for deep thought.
 I think Kac protests too much about the significance of his manipulated animal, and more or less coyly chooses not to notice how much of the GFP Bunny project centers on the core, striking image of his day-glo Alba — which, please note, I shamelessly take advantage of here.

-Explore posts in the same categories: Art and science, Who thought that was a good idea?
+Art and science, Who thought that was a good idea?